ned14/nedmalloc/Readme.txt

 how the memory allocator behaves: if everything is fine with the thread cache fully on or fully off, then this strongly suggests the source of your problem.

-3. Make SURE you are matching allocations and frees belonging to nedmalloc. nedmalloc does not patch itself in to replace the system allocator (if you want that, try the Hoard memory allocator) because it is intended to coexist with any or all other memory allocators.
+3. Make SURE you are matching allocations and frees belonging to nedmalloc if you are not defining REPLACE_SYSTEM_ALLOCATOR.
 Attempting to free a block not allocated by nedmalloc will end badly, similarly passing one of nedmalloc's blocks to another allocator will likely also end badly.
 I have inserted as many assertion and debug checks for this possibility as I can think of (further suggestions are welcome), but no system can ever be watertight.
 If you're using C++, I would use its strong template type system to have the compiler guarantee membership of a memory pointer - see the Boost libraries, or indeed my own TnFOX portability toolkit (http://www.nedprod.com/TnFOX/).